 Course contents summary

 The contents of the Course concern the topics of the agricultural economy analyzed in a modern key that links the agri-food production to the bio-economy.
-To this end, theoretical contents are proposed linked to the bio-economy, the economy of production in agriculture, technical progress and more operative contents aimed at learning the structural and productive characteristics of the farms as well as the farm management techniques through mathematical models.
+To this end, theoretical contents are proposed linked to the bio-economy, the economy of production in agriculture, technical progress and more operative contents aimed at learning the structural and productive characteristics of the farms as well as the farm management techniques through mathematical models based on linear programming.

 The topics covered in the course concern the following aspects:

 - Principles of bio-economy

 - Economics of production processes in agriculture

 - Risk and uncertainty